junxit/us-congress-bills-112/metadata.md

 - 2012-11-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6480)
 - 2012-11-28 — The title of the measure was amended.
 Agreed to without objection.
 - 2012-11-29 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2012-12-06 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2012-12-27 — Passed Senate without amendment by Unanimous Consent.
+- 2012-12-27 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2012-12-27 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S8454)
+- 2012-12-27 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S8454)
+- 2012-12-28 — Message on Senate action sent to the House.
+- 2012-12-31 — Presented to President.
+- 2012-12-31 — Presented to President.
+- 2013-01-10 — Became Public Law No: 112-247.
+- 2013-01-10 — Became Public Law No: 112-247.
+- 2013-01-10 — Signed by President.
+- 2013-01-10 — Signed by President.